Lukaz32/libWren/README.md

 # README #

-The Wren class is a very straightforward singleton.
+* The Wren class is a very straightforward singleton.
-You simply set its *AuthToken* start the services of GeoPushNotifications and/or Beacons implement the methods in the AppDelegate as described:
+* You simply set its *AuthToken*
+* Start the services of GeoPushNotifications and/or Beacons
+* Implement the methods in the AppDelegate as described:

 ```